ThomasDarrieumerlou/Area-documentation/docs/source/details.rst

     var Google = google.New()
     var Microsoft = Microsoft.New()

-Par exmple pour la connection à google on va demander un Authentification au service
+For example for the connection to google we will ask for an authentication to the service

 .. code-block:: go